 The Bank hedges on an annual basis to minimise the exchange rate risk associated with incurring administrative expenses in pound sterling.
-In 2020 no gain or loss was recognised as ineffectiveness in the income statement arising from cash flow hedges, as was the case in 2019.
-At 31 December 2020 the Bank had hedged the projected sterling expenditure for 2021.
-The effective rate at which these expenses were hedged was £1/€1.116.
+In 2021 no gain or loss was recognised as ineffectiveness in the income statement arising from cash flow hedges, as was the case in 2020.
+At 31 December 2021 the Bank had yet to hedge the projected sterling expenditure for 2022.